NEJulnes/PromptingWithPseudocode/Examples/MCV/readme.markdown

 `pattern_name: "MCV"`, denotes this spcific section of code's pattern name.

 `components:`, the spcific sections of code to generate.
+Each sub-item should share its index in `design_patterns`/`patterns`

+Excerpt:
+- `pattern_name: "Observer"` the name for context.
+- `components:` the sub-sections of the main pattern.
+- `relations:` text description of what this section should do and behave.